ethereum/hive/docs/simulators.md

     POST /testsuite/{suite}/network/{network}

 This request creates a network.
 Unlike with other APIs, networks do not have IDs.
-Instead, the network name is assigned the API client.
+Instead, the network name is assigned by the simulator.

 Response: